FinlayDavis/satprocess/README.md

 To setup the dependencies, use '''pip install -r requirements.txt'''.

 For aligning an image, the code will look for a folder with CHASE satellite data, downloaded from https://ssdc.nju.edu.cn/NdchaseSatellite.
 Currently, this is setup to look for /TestImages, although this can be reconfigured.
+Simply change the variable "folder_path" in main.